steve8708/compylr/README.md

 ## How it works
 * Compiles angular templates to handlebars templates
-* Standardizes route configuration using JSON for angular and any backend (via an adapter)
+* (Optionally) Standardizes route configuration using JSON for angular and any backend (via an adapter)
-* Standardizes state management with angular and any backend (via an adapter)
+* (Optionally) Standardizes state management with angular and any backend (via an adapter)

 ## Example